Doimukh

-Doimukh is a small town in the Indian state of Arunachal Pradesh, in the Papum Pare district.
+Doimukh is a small town in Papum Pare district in the Indian state of Arunachal Pradesh.
 It is located 18 km south of Yupia, the district headquarters.
 Its PIN code is 791112.
 It is one of the 60 constituencies of the Legislative Assembly of Arunachal Pradesh.
-The current MLA (as of July 2019) of this constituency is Tana Hali Tara.
-It is the home of Nyishi tradition and tribe.
+The current MLA (as of July 2024) of this constituency is NABAM VIVEK.
+It is the home of the Nyishi tribe and traditions.